-We also provide detailed information about public transport to the region from Faro and Lisbon or a taxi transfer from either Faro or Lisbon airports can be arranged.
+We also provide detailed information about public transport to the region from Faro and Lisbon or a taxi/minibus transfer from either Faro or Lisbon airports can be arranged.

 Excluding: flights, airport transfers (unless requested), travel insurance, dinners, other drinks, personal expenses and gratuities.
 Omissions or exclusions from this list does not infer that such items are included.

-Day one: Arrival at Lisbon airport or Faro airport in the Algarve.
-Overnighting in the Alentejo town of Santiago do Cacém at a guesthouse close to the historical centre and the northern starting point of the Rota Vicentina.
+Day one: Arrival in the Alentejo.
+Overnighting in the town of Santiago do Cacém at a guesthouse close to the historical centre and the northern starting point of the Rota Vicentina.

 Day two: Welcome meeting after breakfast at your guest house before the first walk from Santiago do Cacém to Vale Seco.
 A 21 km (6 -7 hours) walk along a stage of the Historical Way through the hills between Santiago do Cacém and Vale Seco.
 Your accommodation for the night is in the converted mill buildings of the 19th century twin windmills, Moinhos do Paneiro, directly on the trail.

 Day three: Vale Seco to Cercal do Alentejo.
 A 20 km (5 - 5½ hours) walk passing Campilhas Dam & Reservoir on what is considered to be the most arrid stage of the Historical Way.
 The night will be spent at an art nouveau style guesthouse in the centre of the village.